Generic Name: rifampin and isoniazid

-This drug is not indicated for the treatment of meningococcal infections or asymptomatic carriers of N. meningitidis to eliminate meningococci from the nasopharynx.
+This drug is not indicated for the treatment of meningococcal infections or asymptomatic carriers of Neisseria meningitidis to eliminate meningococci from the nasopharynx.

-Previous isoniazid-associated hepatic injury; severe adverse reactions to isoniazid, such as drug fever, chills, and arthritis; acute liver disease of any etiology.
-A history of previous hypersensitivity reaction to any of the rifamycins or to isoniazid, including drug-induced hepatitis.
+Other contraindications include patients with severe hepatic damage; severe adverse reactions to isoniazid, such as drug fever, chills, and arthritis; patients with acute liver disease of any etiology; and patients with acute gout.

 Rifampin is not recommended for intermittent therapy; the patient should be cautioned against intentional or accidental interruption of the daily dosage regimen since rare renal hypersensitivity reactions have been reported when therapy was resumed in such cases.